Common fixed point problem: History

 A 1951 paper by H. D. Block and H. P. Thielman sparked interest in the subject of fixed points of commuting functions.
 Building on earlier work by J. F. Ritt and A. G. Walker, Block and Thielman identified sets of pairwise commuting polynomials and studied their properties.
 They proved, for each of these sets, that any two polynomials would share a common fixed point.

 Block and Thielman's paper led other mathematicians to wonder if having a common fixed point was a universal property of commuting functions.
 In 1954, Eldon Dyer asked whether if $f$ and $g$ are two continuous functions that map a closed interval on the real line into itself and commute, they must have a common fixed point.
 The same question was raised independently by Allen Shields in 1955 and again by Lester Dubins in 1956.
 John R. Isbell also raised the question in a more general form in 1957.

 During the 1960s, mathematicians were able to prove that the commuting function conjecture held when certain assumptions were made about $f$ and $g$.

 In 1963, Ralph DeMarr showed that if $f$ and $g$ are both Lipschitz continuous, and if the Lipschitz constant of both is $\geq 1$, then $f$ and $g$ will have a common fixed point.
 Gerald Jungck refined DeMarr's conditions, showing that they need not be Lipschitz continuous, but instead satisfy similar but less restrictive criteria.

-Taking a different approach, Haskell Cohen showed in 1964 that $f$ and $g$ will have a common fixed point if both are continuous and open.
-Later, both Jon H. Folkman and James T. Joichi, working independently, extended Cohen's work, showing that it is only necessary for one of the two functions to be open.
+Taking a different approach, Haskell Cohen showed in 1964 that $f$ and $g$ will have a common fixed point if both are continuous and "full", where a continuous function that maps the unit interval into itself is called full if its domain can be split into a finite number of segments, such that for each segment the function restricted to that segment is a homeomorphism onto the unit interval.
+Later, both Jon H. Folkman and James T. Joichi, working independently, extended Cohen's work, showing that it is only necessary for one of the two functions to be full.

 John Maxfield and W. J. Mourant, in 1965, proved that commuting functions on the unit interval have a common fixed point if one of the functions has no period 2 points (i.e., $f(f(x)) = x$ implies $f(x) = x$).
 The following year, Sherwood Chu and R. D. Moyer found that the conjecture holds when there is a subinterval in which one of the functions has a fixed point and the other has no period 2 points.